A proposed British Romance language

 vos dormadz

-But what we are concerned with here is a phenomenon we find in French, Catalan and Italian where some Latin 4th conjugation verbs behave like verbs derived from the 2nd and 3rd conjugation, but the majority are derived from Vulgar Latin forms with the inchoative suffix -īsc- or -ēsc- in the present tense, it should be noted that he suffix lost its strict inchoative or inceptive meaning.
-Nevertheless, such verbs are still generally referred to as 'inchoative verbs' in Romance studies and that is how it is to be understood here.
+But what we are concerned with here is a phenomenon we find in French, Catalan and Italian where some Latin 4th conjugation verbs behave like verbs derived from the 2nd and 3rd conjugation, but the majority are derived from Vulgar Latin forms with the inchoative suffix -īsc- or -ēsc- in the present tense.
+It should be noted that the suffix lost its strict inchoative or inceptive meaning; nevertheless, such verbs are still generally referred to as 'inchoative verbs' in Romance studies and that is how it is to be understood here.
 Cf. the table below.

 tu dors